AdaCore/gnatcoverage/doc/gnatcov/cov_source.rst

    mulitple times on the command line, in which case there will be one report produced for each of the requested formats.

-:option:`-o` :
+:cmd-option:`-o` :
    Request that the synthetic report produced by ``--annotate=report`` be output in the provided filname instead of standard output by default.
 This is just ignored for other output formats.

 .. include:: cov_common_switches.rst

-:option:`-t`, :option:`--target` :
+:cmd-option:`-t`, :cmd-option:`--target` :
    .. include:: target_switch_common_text.rst

-:option:`--non-coverable`:
+:cmd-option:`--non-coverable`:
    Report about language statements for which no object code could be found in the surrounding suprogram (typically out of optimization).

-:option:`-P`:
+:cmd-option:`-P`:
    Use the indicated project file as the root project to select the units of interest for the analysis and find default options.
 Default options are taken only from this project.
-In absence of :option:`--projects` and of :option:`--no-subprojects`, the units of interest are those designated by this project and all it's transitive dependencies, minus those advertised as externally-built.
+In absence of :cmd-option:`--projects` and of :cmd-option:`--no-subprojects`, the units of interest are those designated by this project and all it's transitive dependencies, minus those advertised as externally-built.
 The target/runtime/scenario contextual options that would be passed to build the project should also be passed for proper interpretation of the project files.
 See the :ref:`sunits` chapter of this manual for more details.

-:option:`--projects`, |rarg|:
+:cmd-option:`--projects`, |rarg|:
-   When using :option:`-P`, use the provided projects to select units of interest, together with their transitive dependencies unless :option:`--no-subprojects` is also provided.
-The projects designated by this option must all be part of the import transitive closure reachable from the root project designated by :option:`-P`.
+   When using :cmd-option:`-P`, use the provided projects to select units of interest, together with their transitive dependencies unless :cmd-option:`--no-subprojects` is also provided.
+The projects designated by this option must all be part of the import transitive closure reachable from the root project designated by :cmd-option:`-P`.

-:option:`--no-subprojects`:
+:cmd-option:`--no-subprojects`:
-  Consider only the projects (and units) encompassed by the :option:`-P` / :option:`--projects` options as of-interest.
+  Consider only the projects (and units) encompassed by the :cmd-option:`-P` / :cmd-option:`--projects` options as of-interest.
 Don't include any project imported from there.

-:option:`--units`, |rarg|:
+:cmd-option:`--units`, |rarg|:
    When using project files, override the list of units of interest for source coverage with those provided.

-:option:`--subdirs`:
+:cmd-option:`--subdirs`:
    When using project files, look for :term:`Library Information files <Library Information file>` in the indicated subdirectory of each project's object directory.

-:option:`--scos`, |rarg|:
+:cmd-option:`--scos`, |rarg|:
    Provide the set of
    :term:`Library Information files <Library Information file>` from which Source Coverage Obligations (SCOs) should be loaded to process **binary** traces.
 This low-level switch effectively overrides the project based units of interest selection.
 It only has effect if used with binary traces.

-:option:`--sid`, |rarg|:
+:cmd-option:`--sid`, |rarg|:
    Provide the set of :term:`Source Instrumentation Data files <Source Instrumentation Data file>` from which Source Coverage Obligations (SCOs) should be loaded to process **source** traces.
 This low level switch effectively overrides the project based units of interest selection.
 It only has effect if used with source traces.

-:option:`--ignore-source-files`, |rarg|:
+:cmd-option:`--ignore-source-files`, |rarg|:
    Provide a list of globbing patterns (as in Unix shells) of source files to be excluded from the analysis and from the output report.
    See the :ref:`ignore_source_files` section for more information.

-:option:`--dump-units-to`:
+:cmd-option:`--dump-units-to`:
    For source coverage analysis specifically, output the names of units that are considered of-interest to the requested assessment, that is, for which a report or checkpoint is going to be produced.
 This also outputs, for each unit of interest, the list of files that were individually ignored using the ``Ignored_Source_Files`` project attribute or corresponding command-line option.
-Ignored source files listed with :option:`--dump-units-to` will be either marked as ``always ignored``, if they were ignored in all the inputs (traces or checkpoints) that were used to produce this report, or as ``sometimes ignored``, if the source files were ignored in at least one of the inputs of this report, but not all of them.
+Ignored source files listed with :cmd-option:`--dump-units-to` will be either marked as ``always ignored``, if they were ignored in all the inputs (traces or checkpoints) that were used to produce this report, or as ``sometimes ignored``, if the source files were ignored in at least one of the inputs of this report, but not all of them.
 The argument may be either the name of a file, clobbered it if it already exists, or '-' to request displaying the list on standard output.
 In the latter case, when a ``report`` output is also requested, the list of units is displayed as an additional report section.

-:option:`--save-checkpoint`:
+:cmd-option:`--save-checkpoint`:
     Save the resulting coverage analysis to the named checkpoint file.

-:option:`--checkpoint`, |rarg|:
+:cmd-option:`--checkpoint`, |rarg|:
     Load previously saved coverage analysis checkpoint(s), and continue coverage analysis from that initial state.

-:option:`--source-rebase`, |rarg|:
+:cmd-option:`--source-rebase`, |rarg|:
     Specify alternate absolute path prefixes to locate missing source files when producing annotated source outputs.
 See :ref:`rebase_opts`

-:option:`--source-search`, |rarg|:
+:cmd-option:`--source-search`, |rarg|:
     Specify a directory in which missing source files will be searched when producing annotated source outputs.
 See :ref:`rebase_opts`